Apoxied/HALO-MCC-FILM-BACKUP-TOOL/README.md

 - Backup your most recent theater file
 - Backup the dll used.
 - Backup the map used.
-- Generates a text file containing the version number of the game the film file was created on, as well as the date and time the theater file was created.
+- Generates a text file containing the current version number of the game, as well as the date and time the theater file was created.

 ## How it Works